Zywave/booster/src/_areas/design-system/components/expanders.md

 ## Alternate considerations

-* Consider using Cards when you need to the ability to view and edit a group of information all at once.
+* Consider using [Cards](/design-system/components/cards/) when there is no real benefit to focusing the user on one section at a time.
-* Consider using Tabs when the length of the content area far exceeds the average users' viewport height or when there are more than a handful of form fields.
+* Consider using [Tabs](/design-system/components/tabs/) when the length of the content area exceeds the average users' viewport height or when there are more than a handful of form fields.
-* Consider using Jump links when it would be best to have all the content visible and the user just needs to jump to different sections on the page.